Collective Exchange Fund

 The Collective Liquidity Private Market Algorithm values unicorn shares and allocates capital across the target portfolio for the purpose of:

 The algorithm is designed to produce valuations representative of the market price at a point in time (as opposed to determining the company’s intrinsic or future value based on fundamental analysis).
-This is accomplished primarily by:

 Collective's Private Market Algorithm also dynamically allocates capital and exchange eligibility to meet the Fund's diversification objectives and to rebalance the portfolio on a rolling basis.
 The algorithm’s capital allocation is also influenced by the quality of the data used in the valuation process - the higher the data quality for a portfolio company, the more capital the algorithm will allocate to the company.